davidparsson/gradle-exec-progress/README.md

 ExecWithProgress
 ================

-Provides Gradle with a new task type named `ExecWithProgress` which can filter and transform command line tool logs to progress output.
+Provides Gradle with a new utility class named `ProgressOutputStream` which can be used to transform any logs to progress output.